 Imagine if we keep up this bad habit what will happen to our posture, to our spines.
 I’ve been told, “The neck should have a natural reverse C- shaped curve, but patients with text neck are beginning to lose their neck’s natural curve.
 Instead, the vertebrae in their neck are stacked on top of one another.”

 Without the natural curve in our spines, the joints in our neck begin to degenerate.
 The discs (or soft jelly-like tissue) between our vertebra eventually give out because of the pressure.
 This is the beginning of arthritis.
 With little room for nerves to exit, they become pinched and irritated.
 This can cause severe neck pain, stiff neck, shoulder pain, and headaches.

 Do you have a phone that lets you text, surf the web, and play games?
 That’s a lot of mileage for your thumbs.
 Chiropractors have begun reporting cases of arthritis at the base of the thumb in younger people, possibly related to texting.

 When your thumbs begin to ache, give the texting a rest.
 If pain continues, use your phone to make an actual call to your favorite health professional.

 It’s Never Too Late!

 The good news?
 We’ve only been using smartphones since the 21st century, it’s not too late to break these dangerous patterns.
 There are ways we can catch ourselves in the act of this addictive habit and switch gears.
 Cultivating mindfulness and choosing contrary action gives us its own neurochemical reward.
-We feel more confident that we are choosing what is ultimately a kinder relationship to our bodies and others,
+We feel more confident that we are choosing what is ultimately a kinder relationship to our bodies and less-rude interacting with others.

 Questions for Reflection